 Backup configurationsection and fill all needed variables.
 By default, AWS is set as the backup location, but you can also choose the backups to be stored locally.

 2. Setup the cron

-The cron is necessary to enable automated backups via the Waybackmachine, enabling regular link checks and app backups.
-You will be presented a cron token and a pre-built cron URL on the system settings page, available from the username dropdown.
+The cron is necessary to enable automated backups via the Waybackmachine, enabling regular link checks and application backups.
+You will be presented a cron token, and a pre-built cron URL on the system settings page, available from the username dropdown.
 More information about how to configure a cron can be found in the System Settings.